MJRidder/Ridder-Muziek-Service/README.md

 ## similar/easy page layout
 Each page currently also containts a simple layout with text separated by dotted lines.
 Multiple other layouts have been trialled (and might still be used at a later stage) but it often drew the attention away from the main hero image and/or the "get in touch" button.
 Therefore the current chosen layout is simple and brief.

-## Conducting page link to orchestras for reference
+## Conducting page links to orchestras for reference
 With 35 to 43 years of experience conducting three orchestras across the province of North-Holland, it is important to link their original pages.
 Even though Bert is no longer actively involved with these orchestras due to his retirements, you can still find audio/video material and articles on these pages that can be reviewed for reference.

 ## Footer links to socials